joaofrossard/joaofrossard/README.md

 - 👋 Hi, I’m @joaofrossard
-- 👀 I’m interested in Rio de Janeiro
+- 👀 I’m interested in building a new website and app
 - 🌱 I’m currently learning how to code 101
 - 💞️ I’m looking to collaborate on anyting I can help
 - 📫 How to reach me joaofrossard@gmail.com